Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: Data analysis

 \subsection{Vertex reconstruction}

-After having separated impulsive radio signals from thermal noise, we use a directional vertex reconstruction to distinguish neutrino-induced emission from anthropogenic noise.
+After separating impulsive radio signals from thermal noise, we use a directional vertex reconstruction to distinguish neutrino-induced emission from anthropogenic noise.
 Here, we use the fact that man-made signals will reconstruct to the surface while only neutrino signals originate from within the ice itself.
 Furthermore, signals generated above the ice undergo refraction at the ice air boundary.
-Under the assumption of an index of refraction of $1.755$ at the antennas, the critical angle at this interface can be calculated to be $\unit{35}{\degree}$ and events produced in air are thus limited to a zenith angle between $\unit{90}{\degree}$ and $\unit{55}{\degree}$ as viewed in-ice from the ARA stations.
+Under the assumption of an index of refraction of $1.755$ at the antennas, the critical angle at this interface can be calculated to be $\unit{55}{\degree}$ and events produced in air are thus limited to a zenith angle between $\unit{90}{\degree}$ and $\unit{55}{\degree}$ as viewed in-ice from the ARA stations.
 Events which are generated directly at the ice boundary, for example by driving vehicles, will arrive with a minimal angle of roughly $\unit{40}{\degree}$.
-This is, however, not a concern for winter running, when on-ice activities are minimized.
+However, this is not a concern for winter running, when on-ice activities are minimized.

-Background radio pulses from cosmic ray air showers, can mainly be emitted from above the ice or as transition radiation from particle bunches at the ice-air boundary \cite{deVries2015}.
+Background radio pulses from cosmic ray air showers can mainly be emitted from above the ice or as transition radiation from particle bunches at the ice-air boundary \cite{deVries2015}.
 For the ARA stations they will appear in the same angular region as the anthropogenic background described above.
-In the background estimation they will be summarized as surface events.
+In the background estimation they will be treated as surface events.
 Only penetrating high energy muon bundles might be able to generate dense enough cascades in the deep ice via catastrophic energy loss to produce detectable radio signals.
 Studies of UHE neutrinos predict neutrino fluxes to be roughly $100$ times smaller than the cosmic ray flux at $\unit{10^{18}}{\electronvolt}$ \cite{Ahlers2010}.
-Furthermore, a study of the energy loss of muon bundles in South Pole ice below $\unit{1450}{\meter}$ indicates that at such a primary cosmic ray energy the probability for an energy loss of $\unit{10^{16}}{\electronvolt}$ over $\unit{5}{\meter}$, the lower end of the ARA sensitivity, is of less than $10^{-6}$ \cite{Bai2009}.
-This evidence makes us confident that the background expected from muon bundles is small compared to neutrino signals.
-The actual amount of background, produced by such muon bundles in the ARA detector is currently under investigation.
+However, a study of the energy loss of muon bundles in South Pole ice below $\unit{1450}{\meter}$ indicates that at such a primary cosmic ray energy the probability for an energy loss of $\unit{10^{16}}{\electronvolt}$ over $\unit{5}{\meter}$, the lower end of the ARA sensitivity, is less than $10^{-6}$ \cite{Bai2009}.
+This gives us confidence that the background expected from muon bundles is small compared to neutrino signals.
+The actual amount of background, produced by such muon bundles in the ARA detector is currently under more detailed investigation.

 The reconstruction algorithm developed for this analysis is based on a system of linear equations, formed from the signal arrival times on the different antennas.
 In the ARA stations relative arrival time differences can be measured using the cross-correlation $g$ between two antenna waveforms $f_1$ and $f_2$ (Figure \ref{fig_correlationExample}):